 He holds memberships in various professional bodies.
 Mr Singh was the past president of ACCA Singapore, CIMA Singapore and SAICSA.
 In 2010, Mr Singh was awarded the inaugural ACCA Award in recognition of his tireless dedication and contribution to ACCA.
-In 1994, he was awarded the Silver Medal by ICPAS for his contributions to the community and the accounting profession in Singapore.
-He holds an MBA from the Cass Business School of the London City University.
+In 1994 he was awarded the Silver Medal by ICPAS for his contributions to the community and the accounting profession in Singapore.
+He holds an MBA from the Cass Business School, City, University of London.